cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/saml-okta.md

    * **IdP Entity ID**: Enter the IdP issuer.
    * **Signing Certificate**: Copy the certificate from Okta in **X.509 Certificate** between **Begin Certificate** and **End Certificate**.

-1. Under **Optional configurations**, enter the name “email” as your email attribute.
+1. Under **Optional configurations**, enter the name “email” as your SAML attribute.

 1. Click **Save**.